VBA - Bookmarks

 Got the bookmark, replace the text and keep the bookmark

-If the bookmark is a placeholder bookmark, the inserted text will look like this:
+If the bookmark is a placeholder bookmark, the inserted text will be inserted.

 If the bookmark is an enclosing bookmark, it will be deleted, and the inserted text will appear in it's place.